nazaruys/pickfast-api/README.md

   <img src="https://github.com/nazaruys/groceries_cart-frontend/blob/master/app/assets/Groceries-Cart.png?raw=true" alt="Groceries Cart"  width="200" height="200" />
 </p>

-Groceries Cart API is a Django REST Framework (DRF) API for an app that helps you and your family keep track of the items you need to buy from stores.
+### Groceries Cart API is a Django REST Framework API for an [app](https://github.com/nazaruys/groceries_cart-frontend) that helps you and your family keep track of the items you need to buy from stores.

 ## Features